gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 First of all, a new, namespaced API object `PrivateCloudProfile` is defined.
 Its type definition is very similar to the `CloudProfile` object, but omits the following fields:

 The general approach is that a `PrivateCloudProfile` inherits from a `CloudProfile` using a `parent` field.
-Fields such as `machineTypes`, `volumeTypes`, `regions` and `caBundle` are going to be merged with the parent `CloudProfile`.
+Fields such as `machineTypes`, `volumeTypes` and `caBundle` are going to be merged with the parent `CloudProfile`.
 However, a restriction needs to be defined so that the `kubernetes` and `machineImages` fields in a `PrivateCloudProfile` may only be adjusted by a Gardener operator to reduce the chance of a team staying on an unsupported Kubernetes version.
 A similar problem is already solved in Gardener using custom RBAC verbs [here](https://github.com/gardener/gardener/blob/master/plugin/pkg/global/customverbauthorizer), see [custom RBAC verb section](#custom-rbac-verb) for more information.

 Currently, the shoot's reference to a `CloudProfile` is immutable.
 This validation will be relaxed to allow updating to a `PrivateCloudProfile` whose parent is the same as the currently configured `CloudProfile`.
 The change will also be reversible, i.e. switching from `PrivateCloudProfile` to `CloudProfile`.

+The `PrivateCloudProfile` will not include the `providerConfig` and `regions` fields.
+The contents of the `providerConfig` field are not known to Gardener but only to the provider extensions and can therefore not be merged without consulting the appropriate extension.
+The `regions` field typically needs some kind of entry in the `providerConfig` and is therefore excluded as well.

 ### Manifest